ura-karina/Discovery_of_novel_hybrid_antibiotics/README.md

 ### Candidate Evaluation

 Generated compounds were evaluated based on:
-- Bioactivity: Predicted using the trained model.
+- Bioactivity: Predicted using the trained MIC prediction model.
 - Off-Target Effects: Assessed to minimize undesirable interactions.
 - Drug-Likeness: Evaluated using QED and Lipinski’s rules.
 - Binding Affinity: Compared to approved antibiotics to ensure enhanced protein targeting.